-James Spriggs is the Sidney W. Souers Professor of Government and Chair of the Department of Political Science.
+James Spriggs is the Sidney W. Souers Professor of Government.

-Based on the research in his book, The Collegial Game, he (with Paul Wahlbeck and Forrest Maltzman) launched a website, The Supreme Court Opinion Writing Database (located at http://supremecourtopinions.wustl.edu.), that houses information regarding the memos and draft opinions the Justices circulated to their colleagues in the course of the opinion-writing process in cases decided during the Burger Court.
-The interaction among the Justices as reflected in the documents available on this website allows one to view in detail how the Justices negotiated with one another over the course of a case's deliberations.
-The website contains: (1) A dataset archive containing an electronic dataset with information on each of the 48,524 memoranda and opinion drafts that Justices circulated to their colleagues during the opinion-writing process (e.g, each memo is coded for sender, recipient, and type of memo); and (2) A document archive, with a pdf file containing images of each document in each case.
-Importantly, the document archive is searchable by such search terms as Justice's name, case name, type of memo, date, and the like.
+Based on the research in The Collegial Game, he (with Wahlbeck and Maltzman) created the Supreme Court Opinion Writing Database (located at http://supremecourtopinions.wustl.edu.).
+This site houses the memos and draft opinions the Justices circulated to one another in the course of writing opinions in cases decided during the Burger Court.
+The correspondence among the Justices allows one to view in detail how the Justices negotiated with one another over the course of a case's deliberations.
+The website contains: (1) An electronic dataset with information on each of the 48,524 memoranda and opinion drafts the Justices circulated to their colleagues during the opinion-writing process (e.g, each memo is coded for sender, recipient, and type of memo); and (2) A document archive, with a pdf file containing images of each document in each case.
+Importantly, the document archive is searchable by Justice's name, case name, type of memo, date, and the like.

-In recent years, he has principally focused on a variety of topics aimed at modeling law and legal development.
-His book (with Thomas G. Hansford), The Politics of Precedent on the U.S. Supreme Court (Princeton University Press), provides a comprehensive theory of legal change and couples it with empirical analyses spanning more than 50 years.
-The theoretical model in the book argues that two variables principally drive legal change: (1) the justices' policy goals; and (2) an element of the norm of precedent that he terms "legal vitality," which he conceptualizes as the legal authoritativeness of a precedent.
-Importantly, the model and empirical results demonstrate that the justices' ideological goals and the norm of precedent are not mutually exclusive considerations, as is often suggested in the literature.
-Rather, each of these factors is important as the justices attempt to set policy that reflects their preferences and encourages the downstream societal effects they desire.
-His book also speaks to a central debate in the judicial politics literature by showing that precedent can constrain the choices the justices make.
-He specifically demonstrates that the justices respond to the need to legitimize their policy choices by following more legally authoritative cases.
-This effect is most apparent when considering that the justices are more likely to positively interpret a precedent they ideologically disfavor if that precedent is particularly legally vital.
+Over the last decade or so, Spriggs principally focused on a variety of topics aimed at modeling law and legal development.
+His second book (with Thomas G. Hansford), The Politics of Precedent on the U.S. Supreme Court (Princeton University Press), provides a comprehensive theory of legal change and couples it with empirical analyses spanning more than 50 years.
+The theoretical model in the book argues that two variables principally drive legal change: (1) the Justices' policy goals; and (2) an element of the norm of precedent that he terms "legal vitality," which he conceptualizes as the legal authoritativeness of a precedent.
+Importantly, the theory and empirical results demonstrate the Justices’ ideological goals and the norm of precedent are not mutually exclusive considerations, as is often suggested in the literature.
+Rather, each of these factors is important as the Justices attempt to set policy that reflects their preferences and encourages the downstream societal effects they desire.
+His book also speaks to a central debate in the judicial politics literature by showing that precedent can constrain the choices the Justices make.
+He specifically demonstrates that the Justices respond to the need to legitimize their policy choices by following more legally authoritative cases.
+This effect is most apparent when considering that the Justices are more likely to positively interpret a precedent they ideologically disfavor if that precedent is particularly legally vital.

-His articles have appeared in the American Political Science Review, American Journal of Political Science, Journal of Politics, Political Research Quarterly, Law and Society Review, American Politics Quarterly, Perspectives on Politics, Political Analysis, Journal of Empirical Legal Studies, Georgetown Law Journal, Emory Law Journal, Washington University in St. Louis Law Review, The Houston Law Review, the Washington University Journal of Law and Policy, and the Illinois Law Review.
+His articles have appeared in the American Political Science Review, American Journal of Political Science, Journal of Politics, Political Research Quarterly, Law and Society Review, American Politics Quarterly, Perspectives on Politics, Political Analysis, Journal of Empirical Legal Studies, Journal of Law and Courts, Georgetown Law Journal, Emory Law Journal, Washington University in St. Louis Law Review, The Houston Law Review, the Washington University Journal of Law and Policy, and the Illinois Law Review.

 He is also the recipient of two National Science Foundation Grants.
 His most recent NSF grant funds a project that examines the development of the norm of stare decisis in the United States.